Hawa Mahal

 History of Hawa Mahal

-It was constructed in the year 1799 by Maharaja Sawai Pratap Singh, the grandson of the founder of Jaipur.
-Lal Chand Ustaad was chosen to be the architect of this Mahal.
+Maharaja Sawai Pratap Singh, the grandson of the founder of Jaipur, constructed this iconic monument in 1799.
+Lal Chand Ustaad was the architect of this Mahal.
 He replicated the Maharaja’s devotion towards Lord Krishna by shaping this particular facade in the shape of Krishna’s crown.
-Hawa Mahal is inspired by Khetri Mahal of Shekhawati architecture built two decades earlier.
+Khetri Mahal of Shekhawati architecture, built two decades earlier, has inspired the making of Hawa Mahal.
 That palace is also known as Hawa Mahal and is another architectural marvel in Jhunjhunu, Rajasthan.

 Architectural Splendour of Hawa Mahal